Convergence Rates of Variational Posterior Distributions: Variational Bayes with Model Selection

 Given i.i.d. observations $X_1,...,X_n$ sampled from some density function $f_0$, our goal is to estimate the density $f_0$ through the location-scale mixture model (\ref{eq:mixture}).
-For any density $f$, we denote its probability measure as $P_f$.
+We denote the probability distribution of the mixture density $p(x|k,\theta^{(k)})$ as $P_{k,\theta^{(k)}}$ and a probability distribution with a general density $f$ as $P_{f}$.
 In the paper \cite{kruijer2010adaptive}, a Bayesian procedure is proposed and a nearly minimax optimal convergence rate is derived for the true posterior distribution.
-We will follow the same setting in \cite{kruijer2010adaptive}, but analyze the generalized mean-field variational posterior.
+We will follow the same setting in \cite{kruijer2010adaptive}, but analyze the variational posterior.